Policies and Procedures

 2) Assaulting, striking, intimidating or in any way threatening the well being of any of the Career Services staff is strictly prohibited.

-5) The student is responsible for providing the Office of Career Services with a professional style resume.
+5) The student is responsible for providing the Career Services Center with a professional style resume.
 If a student refuses to make recommended changes to a resume on the student database, the student account will be suspended until an acceptable resume has been placed on the student web registration account.

 If an appointment is not made, the student acknowledges acceptance of the disciplinary action.